Sakrac/struse/README.md

  #define STRUSE_IMPLEMENTATION

-[Samples](../../tree/master/samples) contains basic, precompile hash and xml parsing samples using struse classes in a variety of ways.
+[Samples](../../tree/master/samples) contains basic, precompile hash, xml parsing and diff/patch samples using struse classes in a variety of ways.

 struse is a collection of string parsing and string modification classes that are intended to work together to simplify parsing blocks of text, building blocks of text.